SublimeIbanez/logfather/README.md

 A simple, lightweight, and easy-to-use logging system.
 It allows for detailed log messages, configurable output levels, and supports both file and terminal output.

 ## Features
-- Easy to set up and use.
+- Easy to set up and use
-- Supports logging to both the terminal and log files.
+- Supports logging to both the terminal and log files
-- Customizable log message format.
+- Customizable log message format
-- Configurable log levels (Info, Debug, Warning, Error, and Critical).
+- Configurable log levels (Info, Debug, Warning, Error, and Critical)
-- Configurable level display.
+- Configurable level display
-- Thread-safe.
+- Thread-safe

 ## Getting Started
 To start using Logfather, add the following to your `Cargo.toml`: